-It is a custom that was established by the seventh Duchess of Bedford in the 19th century.
+The afternoon tea in Great Britain is a tradition, established by the seventh Duchess of Bedford in the 19th century.

-At the time, lunch was taken early and supper very late so the duchess made a habit of taking tea in the afternoon between three and four o'clock together with a light meal.
+At the time, the supper was served very late; the duchess take the habit of drinking tea in the afternoon between three and four o'clock with a light meal.

-Today, as in the 19th century, friends or family are still invited around for tea even if tea is drank several time a day with tea breaks on work place as well.
+Today, as in the 19th century, friends and family members are still invited around for afternoon tea.

-On elegant tea meeting, milk, sugar and lemon are always provided to everyone's tastes.
+In elegant tea meetings, milk, sugar and lemon are always provided to everyone's tastes.